Use Case Documentation

 01 — Overview

-The MADEIRA Agent system implements a Five-Layer LLMOS Paradigm that decouples the reasoning engine from its tools and channels across four functional domains: Control Plane, Integration Layer, Execution Layer, and Intelligence Layer.
+The MADEIRA Agent system implements a coordinated multi-agent architecture that decouples the reasoning engine from its tools and channels.
+This separation operates across four functional domains: the Control Plane, Integration Layer, Execution Layer, and Intelligence Layer.

 This architecture addresses the fundamental problem of cognitive overload in AI systems.
-Forcing a single agent to simultaneously architect a solution and write the underlying syntax causes context degradation, hallucinations, and infinite debugging loops.
-The multi-agent paradigm separates concerns across five specialized roles.
+Forcing a single agent to simultaneously architect a solution and execute the underlying operations causes context degradation, inconsistent outputs, and execution failures.
+The multi-agent platform separates concerns across specialized roles, each operating within its own isolated context window.

 MADEIRA shifts from human-in-the-loop co-pilots to human-on-the-loop autonomous execution.
-The system can operate independently while humans maintain strategic oversight.
+The system operates independently while humans maintain strategic oversight and intervention capability at defined checkpoints.

 Specialized Agent Roles

-Each agent operates with specific permissions and capabilities, enforced at the configuration layer through role-safe capability enforcement.
-This is not just prompt instruction—it is architectural constraint.
+Each agent operates with specific permissions and capabilities, enforced at the configuration layer through role-based capability boundaries.
+This is not merely prompt instruction—it is architectural constraint embedded in the system design.

 Interface Agent